Fund Sales Growth by Safely Extending Customer Payment Terms

 |Annual Total||$ 8,400,000.00||$ (7,050,000.00)||$ 6,000,000.00||$ (1,050,000.00)|

-Demonstrated in the cash flow model is the need for cash and working capital during growth mode.
-In this scenario, the business would start generating a positive cash position in November.
-A full year after their growth campaign launched.
+The cash flow model demonstrates the need for cash and working capital during growth mode.
+For instance, in this scenario, the business would start generating a positive cash position in November.
+Then, a full year after their growth campaign was launched.
 If your business lacks significant cash reserves, it will need a cash flow solution.
-Businesses focused on sales alone will be hit with a cash flow crisis.
+However, businesses focused on sales alone will be hit with a cash flow crisis.

 To solve your cash flow issues from slow-paying commercial customer sales, you have a couple of options.
 Firstly, cash reserves are a solution to meet your short-term funding needs.
-Another solution is offering your customers a 2% discount when they pay within 10-days.
-Shortening the accounts receivable period will help reduce your cash gap.
+Another solution is to offer your customers a 2% discount when they pay within 10 days.
+Thus, shortening the accounts receivable period will help reduce your cash gap.

 Lastly, Bankers Factoring alternative accounts receivable financing solutions can quickly solve your cash flow problems.
-Invoice factoring, also called accounts receivable or A/R Factoring advances up to 85% of your invoices immediately after approval.
-This cash advance speeds up your receivable cycle time and allows your business to operate.
-Learn more about Bankers Factoring and our leading A/R factoring services.
+Invoice factoring, also called accounts receivable or A/R Factoring, advances up to 85% of your invoices immediately after approval.
+In addition, this cash advance speeds up your receivable cycle time and allows your business to operate.
+So Learn more about Bankers Factoring and our leading A/R factoring services.

 When you close new sales, and the customer has significant demand, your business may need capital investment to procure resources.
 Emerging and growing companies often have a product line with high potential, and it only takes acquiring one new customer to grow your topline exponentially.
 However, do you have the cash reserves or access to lines of credit to deliver the business?

-When our clients work with commercial or government customers, they have to wait from 60 to 120-days for payment.
+When our clients work with commercial or government customers, they must wait for 60 to 120 days for payment.
 Furthermore, resellers and wholesalers who work with suppliers and manufacturers must prepay or pay on delivery for these goods.